chunliangjibit/aegis_swarm/README.md

 3.  **Launch the Athena Console**:
     This is the main entry point of the application.
 It provides a GUI to configure and launch experiments.
     ```bash
-    python main_window.py
+    python main.py
     ```

 4.  **Run an Experiment**:
-    - In the console GUI, you can select the Red team's strategy and adjust the Blue team's force composition.
+    - In the **Athena Console** GUI, you can now select a sophisticated strategy for the Red Team from the dropdown menu (e.g., "Armed Assault," "Stealth Infiltration").
+    - You can adjust the Blue Team's force composition (Scouts vs. Strikers) using the slider.
     - Click the **"Run Experiment Suite"** button.
-The application will run 10 headless simulations in the background (this can be configured in `analysis/experiment_manager.py`).
+The application will run 10 headless simulations in the background.
-    - After completion, the resulting Payoff Matrix will be displayed in the results text box.
+    - After completion, the resulting Payoff Matrix will be displayed in the results text box, and a detailed `experiment_summary.json` will be saved to the root directory.

 5.  **Watch a Replay**:
-    - Detailed log files are automatically saved to the `replays/` directory after an experiment.
+    - Detailed log files (`.json`) are automatically saved to the `replays/` directory after an experiment.
     - In the console GUI, click **"Refresh Replay List"**.
 The new log files will appear.
-    - **Double-click** any log file in the list to launch the Apollo Replayer and watch a full visual playback of that specific simulation run.
+    - **Double-click** any log file in the list to launch the Apollo Replayer.
+    - In the replay, you can now clearly distinguish light blue Scouts from dark blue Strikers and observe the complex market dynamics.

 ---